crbuch/pyomatting/README.md

 # Pyomatting

 A TypeScript package that implements closed-form alpha matting using Pyodide to run Python algorithms in the browser.
-This package brings the power of the closed-form matting algorithm from [MarcoForte/closed-form-matting](https://github.com/MarcoForte/closed-form-matting) to web browsers via WebAssembly.
+This package brings the power of the closed-form matting algorithm from [MarcoForte/closed-form-matting](https://github.com/MarcoForte/closed-form-matting) to web browsers via WebAssembly with optimized memory usage through TypedArrays and efficient data transfer.

 ## Features